 [Linderman leaves; Kia and Lori look impressed]

 There’s also something of a nod to The Dream Warriors in Freddy vs Jason, two of Springwood’s kids confined to the Westin Hills Asylum and prescribed dream suppressant hypnocil as a counteraction to Krueger’s unconscious loitering.
 Supposedly, it was the father of final girl Lori (Monica Keena) who had former beau Will (Jason Ritter) confined to the nuthouse after Will had supposedly witnessed pops kill mom.
-Pops claims it was a car crash and soon enough he is attempting to ply his daughter with meds in an effort to calm her down.
-Will they ever learn?
+Pops claims it was a car crash and soon enough he is attempting to ply his daughter with meds in an effort to calm her down (will they ever learn?)
 It’s a fairly entertaining plot development, as is the gang’s decision to sedate Jason and bundle him into the back of a van for reasons that are too convoluted to get into, though with Jason counting sheep, or more likely the corpses of past victims, you can probably guess who benefits in the battle arena.
 The whole ordeal reminded me of a Scooby Doo adventure, from the van itself to the wildly contrived detective work, which makes geniuses out of a cast of characters who are anything but.
 How they are able to figure out that Freddy recruited Jason from beyond the grave is beyond me.

 In the end, none of this matters.
 Fans bought tickets to Freddy vs Jason to see our marquee attractions kick lumps of shit out of each other, and the long-awaited showdown is a joy to behold.
 For those who recall the bloodless censorship crusade of the late 1980s, this outing rights so many wrongs.
 It is brutal, but also clever in defining the strengths and weaknesses of our two opponents.
-Their final tête-à-tête is such a hamfest, but I derived much delight from seeing Krueger feign injury, only for his arms to grow back in one of many mind games implemented by the physically weaker party, and it’s always a joy hearing that sinister Englund cackle.
+Their final tête-à-tête is such a hamfest, but I derived so much delight from seeing Krueger feign injury, only for his arms to grow back in one of many mind games implemented by the physically weaker party, and it’s always a joy hearing that sinister Englund cackle.
 Freddy outmanoeuvres Jason for a good while — and rightly so — using his Achilles heel, water, to his advantage.
 Krueger was always going to be the brains in the equation.
 He has a doctorate in mind games and manipulation, but in a fist fight there is simply no contest, and when Krueger crosses back into reality and is robbed of his powers, the tables quickly turn.
-The cowardly look on Freddy’s face at realising Jason is hovering behind him is priceless, and very much warranted.
+The cowardly look on Freddy’s face after realising that Jason is hovering behind him is priceless, and very much warranted.
 It’s all rather silly, but they play it to the hilt.
 Sometimes it’s frustrating, sometimes it’s irresistible.
 You can put the latter down to nostalgia if you wish.

-The fact that the movie pulls no punches in the gore department goes some way to airing out the breezy car freshener production.
-Their back-and-forth tussle is absolutely gruelling at times, and it had to be if it was ever going to please fans.
+The fact that the movie pulls no punches in the gore department goes some way to airing out the breezy, car freshener production.
+Their back-and-forth tussle is absolutely gruelling at times; it had to be if it was going to please fans.
 Their final slice-off on a blood-drenched walkway is ludicrously epic, almost operatic.
 It all gets a little messy story-wise, Lori’s sub-narrative a little distracting at times, though having Kelly Roland almost deliver mouth-to-mouth on a drowning-in-his-dreams Jason is an inspired touch, and it’s not the only one the film has to offer.

-The film does, however, possess the kind of creative violence lacking in many of those earlier sequels, and though I prefer my Krueger evil, his tongue-in-cheek performance here eclipses his post-Dream Master stand-up act by some margin.
+The film does, however, possess the kind of creative violence lacking in many of those earlier sequels, and though I prefer my Krueger on the wicked side, his tongue-in-cheek performance here eclipses his post-Dream Master stand-up act by some margin.
 By this point, watching Englund is like watching a magician.
 He has a darkly sadistic, pantomime aura, slipping into his most famous facade like a wily stage veteran fuelled by theatrical flourishes of startling grotesquery.
 When Englund daubs himself in Krueger he lives and breathes the character, revelling in every last gleeful nuance.
 As far as I’m concerned, there is simply no one better.